Indian Ballistic Missile Defence Programme: Sea-based interception

 The DRDO Floating Test Range is expected to assist in the development of the Phase 2.
 This vessel INS Anvesh (A41) was set to undergo sea trials in September 2021.
 On 21 April 2023, DRDO and the Indian Navy conducted the maiden flight trial of the sea-based interceptor missile for naval ballistic missile defence capability.
+The Newer versions of the Ashwin system, namely the AD-1 and AD-2 interceptors are planned to be deployed on Indian Naval vessels by 2027.

-Prithvi Defence Vehicle (PDV)
+Prithvi Defence Vehicle

 Prithvi Defence Vehicle (PDV) is an anti-ballistic missile designed to intercept incoming ballistic missiles in the exo-atmosphere at an altitude from 50 km to 180 km.
 The PDV is a two-stage missile and both the stages are powered by solid propellants.
 It has an innovative system for controlling the vehicle at an altitude of more than 180 km.
 The PDV is intended to replace the existing PAD in the PAD/AAD combination.
 It has a IIR seeker for its kill vehicle as well.
 The PDV will replace the PAD with a far more capable missile and will complete Phase 1 of the BMD system, allowing it to be operational by 2013.
 Whereupon Phase 2 development will take over for protection against missiles of the 5000 km range class.
 The first test flight of the missile was expected in 2010.
 The PDV is designed to take out target missiles at altitudes above 150 km.

-On 27 April 2014 first PDV was successfully test- conducted by DRDO.
-On 11 February 2017, DRDO successfully conducted a second test for PDV missile.
-The third test was conducted on 12 February 2019.
+DRDO conducted three tests of the PDV — on 27 April 2014, 11 February 2017 and 12 February 2019, respectively.